 The Community Health Survey (CHS) has been conducted annually by the New York City Department of Health and Mental Hygiene since 2002.
 Data collected from the CHS are used to better understand the health and risk behaviors of New Yorkers and to track key indicators over time.

-The target population of the CHS includes non-institutionalized adults aged 18 and older who live in a household with a landline telephone in New York City (the five borough area).
-Starting in 2009, adults living in households with only cell phones have also been included in the survey.
+The target population of the CHS includes adults in non-group quarters aged 18 and older who live in New York City and have a cellular telephone or live in a household with a landline telephone.
+Prior to 2009, the CHS only included those living in households with a landline telephone.

 Most years the CHS includes approximately 125 questions, covering the following health topics: general health status and mental health, health care access, cardiovascular health, diabetes, asthma, immunizations, nutrition and physical activity, smoking, HIV, sexual behavior, alcohol consumption, cancer screening and other health topics.
 A core group of demographics variables are included every year to facilitate weighting and comparisons among different groups of New Yorkers.